tlevine/conferences/strata-2014-socrata/abstract.md

 By conducting big data analyses about the relationships among 50,000 open datasets from 60 municipalities and organizations, we have elucidated trends in the publishing and use of open data.
+Based on these findings, we have developed open-source tools to automate the discovery of open data that are relevant to your business.

-The talk will focus on these insights and their practical relevance to people who use open data or who manage disparate data within a large organization.
+You should attend this talk if you use open data, you want to use open data, you manage an open data initiative, or you manage disparate proprietary data within a large organization.
+We'll discuss our findings and our tools.

-We'll also touch how our data analysis architecture manages varied metadata formats, wrangles a wide variety of datasets, discovers dataset taxonomies, and algorithmicly integrates datasets with poor metadata.

-We'll focus on some technology-based approaches for discovering open data that pertains to your business.
-We'll also discuss some data quality best practices help enforce that these practices are followed.